-Mr. D'Souza noted that some of those items are on Board agenda today, including a key item being the 2025 Budget.
+Some of these are on today's agenda, including a key item being the 2025 Budget.

-While reflecting on items covered at the AFRC in 2024, Mr. D'Souza noted several key matters that came forward, including:
+In reflecting on the items at AFRC in 2024, we've had several key matters come forward, including:

+- Several updates on the 2025 Budget

 - Several reports on Financial Results, Financial matters and Procurement items.

 - The Enterprise Risk Management Policy, as part of the Enterprise Risk Management Framework.

 - The 2023 Audited Financial Statements

 - Financial Policies.

-- Several updates on the 2025 Budget

-He thanked the members of the Committee and Board for their engagement in the AFRC and the important items supported.
-He also thanked staff for their support of the work and noted looking forward to the work upcoming in 2025.
+He thanked the members of the Committee and Board for their engagement in the AFRC and these important items, and the staff for their support of this work, and looks forward to the work upcoming in 2025.